TMD20/PT-Muxer/README.md

 You can utilize this to identify what kind of track the sub is from for.
 It should work for foreign tracks as a well.

 To save the images retrieved for the ocr use the --keepocr command
 Every line on the sub will be saved.
 However only 50 lines are ocr to save time.

+This is very useful for identifing episode as sometimes the last sub image my give a good clue.
+You can also identify dialecs if you want to specificy for the langauge. i.e spanish, french etc

 ## Video
 Videorec is not as good as ocr.
 But it can still kind of be used to ID tracks.